 This programme will be helpful for muscle cramps or tight pelvic muscles.
 Use this programme with a vaginal probe or skin electrode pads.

-P20 - Pelvic Floor Relaxation is a 20-minute nervecalming neuromodulation programme to calm oversensitive nerves using an internal probe.
+P20 - Pelvic Floor Relaxation is a 20-minute nerve-calming neuromodulation programme for oversensitive nerves using an internal probe.
 This short programme has 2 phases of low frequency continuous current.